-The GV’s design sprint recipe is a standard framework that can be used for answering critical business decisions, may be a MVP for a product or to re- brand an organisation .
-The 3-day or the 5-day recipe is very specific for a face-face group session but often times your design sprint team will be spread across the globe.
-The straight forward solution would be to assemble the sprint team in one place but that isn’t very practical when organisations looking using design sprint to achieve fast forward design solution.
-So, there is always a need to run the design sprint with remote teams.
-Although, initially it was challenging for me the more sprints I run the better I started getting at it and I think it is now is the perfect time for me to share my process and tips for running a successful remote design sprint.
+The GV’s design sprint recipe is a standard framework that can be used for answering critical business decisions; from defining an MVP of a product to rebrand an organisation .
+The 3-day or the 5-day recipe is very specific to a face-face audience but often times your design sprint team will be spread across the globe, even though the straightforward solution would be to assemble the sprint team in one place it isn’t achievable when you are expected to come up with fast-forward design solution.
+The need to run the design sprints with remote teams is a challenge often faced.
+Here is the process I follow and few tips on running a successful remote design sprint.

 Step 1: Write a Sprint Brief

 Step 2: Collect or Conduct User Research

 Step 3: Recruit and schedule users for usability testing (this is for day 3 usability testing phase)

 Step 7: Identify a virtual collaboration tool (Mural, Realtimeboard etc), meeting tool(zoom)and online timer.